VO2 Max Explained

-Your body needs oxygen to move.
+Your body needs oxygen to walk, jump, run, move, and simply function.
 The more oxygen your body can process and feed your muscles with, the more energy you produce to go faster, stronger, further and longer.
-This processing-feeding-producing ability is your maximum aerobic capacity, also known as your VO2 Max, or the maximum amount of oxygen your body can use per minute.
+This processing-feeding-producing ability is your maximum aerobic capacity, also known as your VO2 Max, or the maximum amount of oxygen your body uses per minute.

-Most of us will reach optimum levels in our 20s.
-However, from our mid-30s, we start to decline by about 10 per cent per decade.
-Should this fact worry us if the only race we do each day is for the morning train?
-What if we aren’t runners or endurance racers, is there then a need to monitor our VO2 Max?
+Most of us will reach optimum fitness and physical levels in our 20s.
+However, beginning from our mid-30s, it starts to decline by about 10% per decade.
+Should this fact worry us if the only activity we do each day is run for the morning train?
+If we are not professional athletes, is there a need to monitor our VO2 Max?

-Comparing your current VO2 Max with other people around your age is a good indicator of your fitness level.
+Comparing your VO2 Max score with others in the same age group is a good indicator of your fitness level.
 If your VO2 Max is below average for your age group, it might mean that you need to start investing time in aerobic activity.
-A lower VO2 Max (your body processes less oxygen per kilogram of bodyweight per minute) has been associated with a “high risk of cardiovascular disease, all-cause mortality, and mortality rates attributable to various cancers” (American Heart Association, 2016).
+A lower VO2 Max (your body processes less oxygen per kilogram of bodyweight per minute) has been associated with “high risks of cardiovascular disease, all-cause mortality, and mortality rates attributable to various cancers” (American Heart Association, 2016).

-In other words, the higher your VO2 Max, the healthier you are, the younger you feel.
-And don’t we all want that?
-The good news is that it is possible to increase our VO2 Max.
+In other words, the higher your VO2 Max, the healthier you are, and the younger you feel.
+Don’t we all want that?

-Start by measuring your VO2 Max with Spur+, Actxa’s latest fitness tracker.
-Build a plan for exercise with a healthy intensity (the kind where you can only talk in spurts between breaths) at least three times a week, and monitor your progress.
+Start your VO2 Max measurement with the Actxa Spur+ or Actxa Spark+!
+Create a healthy-intensity exercise plan (the kind where you can only talk in spurts between breaths) and work out at least thrice a week, monitoring your progress as you go.